Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/HTTP/HTTP Post MP4.rst

 PC with a powerful GPU to test.
 Purely CPU will not be able to run that model.

-Please note that this server can only be run on Linux OS.
+.. note:: This server can only be run on Linux OS.
 Mac OS and Windows have not been supported yet.

 |image05|